Nísia Floresta

-Nísia Floresta Brasileira Augusta, pseudonym of Dionísia Gonçalves Pinto, (October 12, 1810 in Papari, Rio Grande do Norte – April 24, 1885 in Rouen, France) was a Brazilian educator, translator, writer, poet and feminist.
+Nísia Floresta Brasileira Augusta, pseudonym of Dionísia Gonçalves Pinto, (October 12, 1810 in Papari, Rio Grande do Norte – April 24, 1885 in Rouen, France) was a Brazilian educator, translator, writer, poet, philosopher, and feminist.

-She is considered the "first Brazilian feminist" and possibly the first still in the 19th. century to break through public-private boundaries by publishing her works in newspapers, when the local press was just beginning.
+She is considered the "first Brazilian feminist" and possibly the first still in the 19th century to break through public-private boundaries by publishing her works in newspapers, when the local press was just beginning.
 She also coordinated a girls' school in Rio de Janeiro and wrote a book in defense of the rights of women, Native Americans and slaves.

 Personal life

-Nísia Floresta Brasileira Augusta was born 12 October 1810 in Papari, in the north eastern province of Rio Grande do Norte.
-Her given name was Dionísia Gonçalves Pinto, she created the name Nísia Floresta Brasileira Augusta as pseudonym under which she published her written works.
+Dionísia Gonçalves Pinto was born October 12, 1810 in Papari, in the north eastern province of Rio Grande do Norte.
+She created the name Nísia Floresta Brasileira Augusta as pseudonym under which she published her written works.
 The name Nísia Floresta Brasileira Augusta was an act of self-construction under which she wrote, taught, and lived.
 Each component of the name was intentional and significant.
 ‘Floresta’ after her parents’ land where she was born, ‘Brasileira’ as a patriotic statement of her identification with the newly independent Brazil, and ‘Augusta’ in homage to her late husband, Manuel Augusto de Faria Rocha.

+Floresta was a public intellectual who achieved international recognition during her lifetime.
+Her work extends well beyond her free translation of Mary Woolstonecraft's A Vindication of the Rights of Woman for which she is mostly known (made in 1832 when she was only 22 years of age), and includes poetry, travel writings, and philosophical essays on morality and education.
+Most of these works have autobiographical content and are concerned with female virtues and moral upbringing.
+While the majority of Floresta’s works are in Portuguese, she also wrote in French and Italian, and some of her works were translated to English, Italian, and French during her lifetime, ensuring that her ideas circulated well beyond Brazil.

 There were many significant events in Floresta's early life that shaped her work and future.
 In 1823 Floresta married at the age of thirteen, but quickly returned to her family.
 Five years later in 1828 Floresta's father was assassinated at the command of a powerful member of the state's elite.
 That same year, she married Manuel Augusto de Faria Rocha, who she had two children with.
 Manuel Augusto died only seven months after the birth of their second child, leaving Floresta to support herself and two very young children, which she did by teaching.
 In 1832, Floresta's published her first work in Recife, and shortly afterwards the family moved to Porto Alegre.
 Then in 1837, Floresta and her family moved to Rio de Janeiro where she established the Augusto College school for girls, where she taught and published her works for more than ten years.